 - a.
-Average Bandwidth Requirement: The bit value of 0010 after the QoS identifier is the identifier for this and the first 32-bit value gives the required value in Kbps. - b.
+Average Bandwidth Requirement: The bit value of 0010 after the QoS identifier is the identifier for this and the first 32-bit value gives the required value in kbps. - b.
 Buffer Requirement: The bit value of 0110 following the Average Bandwidth Resource type is the identifier for this and the second 32 bit value gives the number of bytes to be reserved.
 This list is ended by the 0000 identifier.

-5.3.2.4) Examples
+5.3.2.4 Examples

-Video/Audio applications that require buffering like video mail, voice mail.
+Video/Audio applications that require buffering involving video/audio.